COVID-19 Information

 • Bachelor of Arts in Justice - Royal Roads University

-To help students have the best remote learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
-While not required, students may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.
+To help students in the paralegal program have the best learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
+Students entering the paralegal program or starting a new academic year may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.

 Processor: i7